Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Also called the Cayman thatch palm, the Proctor’s silver palm is a medium-sized tropical tree with a pencil-like gray trunk.
 This slender stem is topped by silvery-gray fan-shaped, drooping leaves growing in an open or triangular crown.
 This attractive tropical palm grows 10 to 20 ft.
 (3 – 6 m) tall.

-This small palm tree is ideal for compact landscapes in the Sunshine State.
+This small palm tree is ideal for compact landscapes in Florida.
 Its tolerance for coastal air, direct sunlight, and poor soil makes it easy to grow in warm climates.

 Florida Palm Tree Identification: Identifying features of the Cayman thatch palm are its fan-shaped fronds consisting of dark green leaflets above and silvery below.